 What has followed still sometimes staggers me.
 And even now with the responsibilities of a young family, I continue to be able to live in the middle of Europe and get to explore new places from time to time.
 So much so that I really struggle to find the time and inclination to document for myself all the travels I've been so fortunate to make over the last ten years.

-I'm well beyond the point of believing I'll ever really catch up - but at the very least it might give me something to do to keep myself entertained when I'm old and immobile (after all, it's getting closer to the time when I have to start thinking about these things, now that I'll soon be 'over the hill').
+I'm well beyond the point of believing I'll ever really catch up - but at the very least it might give me something to do to keep myself entertained when I'm old and immobile (after all, it's getting closer to the time when I have to start thinking about these things).

 Anyway, my latest new destination was Atlanta over New Years.
 Katie promised me it would be warmer than Switzerland, which considering I'd been through easily the mildest start to a Swiss winter yet, was a nice bonus but hardly a necessity.
 But with much of the east and south of North America in the freezing grip of the so-called Polar Vortex, Atlanta turned out to be much colder than Basel.
 Still, our time there meeting up with varous friends was wonderful, even if Lainey was still a bit too young to really enjoy the impressive Georgia Aquarium.